jamesehiabhi/James-Ehiabhi/README.md

 Driven by a desire to succeed, I thrive in challenging environments and am committed to lifelong learning.
 My knowledge spans data science and machine learning, and I am eager to stay ahead of emerging trends.

-An interesting fact about me is my competitive spirit, which fuels my love for basketball and lawn tennis. ⚡
+An interesting fact about me is my competitive spirit, which fuels my love for basketball and tennis. ⚡

 My career objective is to contribute to a progressive organization by leveraging my technical and creative skills to drive growth while staying at the forefront of innovation. 🌟